 Alley Cat Allies, which is the nation’s leading advocate for cats, launched the “Plan to Scan” campaign to encourage people to get cats microchipped, register the microchip, plan to scan for microchips and look up the information available from each microchip.

 Microchips help reunite community cats with their caregivers and outdoor families.
-They also help companion cats to come home.
-Companion cats who have microchips are over 20 times more likely than those without them to be reunited with their owners.
+They also help cats who live indoors with people to come home.
+Cats who have microchips are over 20 times more likely than those without them to be reunited with their families.

 Benefits of Scanning

 While saving the lives of cats is the most important benefit, scanning has other positive outcomes, as well.
 By scanning and identifying a cat, her time in a shelter is decreased, which lowers the cat’s stress, saves money for the shelter and makes room for other animals in need.

 Cats who are scanned in the field may not even need to be impounded in the first place, allowing animal control officers to focus on other priorities.

 Alley Cat Allies offers these recommendations to get the best use from microchips: